torquebox/torquebox-openshift-express/README.md

 ## QuickStart

-* [Register][] for OpenShift Express
+1. [Register][] for OpenShift Express
-* Install OpenShift client gems - `gem install rhc`
+1. Install OpenShift client gems - `gem install rhc`
-* Create a domain name - `rhc-create-domain -n mydomain -l username`
+1. Create a domain name - `rhc-create-domain -n mydomain -l username`
-* Create an AS7 application - `rhc-create-app -a myapp -t jbossas-7.0`
+1. Create an AS7 application - `rhc-create-app -a myapp -t jbossas-7.0`
-* Convert the newly created Java application to Ruby for use with TorqueBox
+1. Convert the newly created Java application to Ruby for use with TorqueBox
     * `cd myapp`
     * Download `https://raw.github.com/torquebox/torquebox-openshift-express/master/java_to_ruby.rb` to the current directory
     * `ruby java_to_ruby.rb` to convert your application
-* Confirm changes and commit result - be sure to `git add` the new files except for java_to_ruby.rb
+1. Confirm changes and commit result - be sure to `git add` the new files except for java_to_ruby.rb
     * `git add .openshift/config/modules`
     * `git add config.ru`
     * `git commit -am "Converted to TorqueBox"`
-* `git push` your new Ruby application
+1. `git push` your new Ruby application
     * During this first push Express will download the necessary TorqueBox and JRuby installations then start your application
+1. Visit your new application at http://myapp-mydomain.rhcloud.com
+1. Edit your application and `git push` to deploy new changes

 ## Manual Conversion